 We offer this Hypopressives training and 1-to-1 support from Abby & myself

 Abby Lord, is a practitioner at MoonRise and is a Master Hypopressives Trainer.
 She has been teaching women this technique for a little over a decade and brings his positive, infectious energy to each class.

 Here is what one student said this about her:

 “Abby is a fantastic trainer.
 She has such a warm and friendly nature making her approachable and enjoyable to learn from.
 After working with Abby I can feel the symptoms improving and my fitness level and general well-being are better too.” – Kim

-Also, I will be your guide when you have questions or want to know if you’re practicing each exercise right.
+Also, I will be your guide during the Hypopressive Exercise Course to answer your questions and to give advice about practicing each exercise correctly & safely.
 You can send me pictures or videos and I’ll follow up with a written response, or in some cases, I’ll send a video reply.

 Want to know more?

-This is a community call where everyone who is curious about hypopressives is welcome to join us and get their questions answered.
+This is a free call where everyone who is curious about hypopressive exercises is welcome to join and get their questions answered.

 I hope you can make it!
-I’m really looking forward to connecting with you.
+I’m really looking forward to connecting with all of you.